 An unincorporated business that’s owned and operated by a single person.
-Revenue for these businesses is considered personal income, which makes filing taxes relatively simple.
+Revenue for these businesses is considered personal income and included on your individual income tax return, which makes filing taxes relatively simple.

-It’s important to note that you don’t need to file any forms to be recognized as a sole proprietor.
-It’s the default for any new business owners who haven’t incorporated, or formed a partnership or limited liability company.
+It’s important to note that as an individual, you often don’t need to register with the government or tax authorities to be recognized as a sole proprietor.
+It’s the default for any individual business owner who hasn't incorporated, or formed a partnership or made a corporation election.